RikaIljina/PortfolioProject3/README.md

 ### Typography

-I used the default font of the Python terminal for all text.
+I used the default monospace font of the Python terminal for all text to ensure the correct rendering of my screen building logic.

 ### Art